 - Buy food from the local markets or corner stores rather than dining at the pricey tourist eateries every night – obviously it’s nice to treat yourself but this doesn’t need to be an every night practice.
 Save your pennies and spend them on the local burlesque show instead 😉

 - Don’t plan every day – if you’re only in a certain city for a few days you’ll obviously want to have a few activities planned but if you can, give yourself a day to just wander.
 Stroll the streets with a fresh mind and perspective and you never know what you might stumble across.

-- Do as the locals do – tan topless on the beaches, eat spaghetti until you can’t eat spaghetti no more, catch the trains/trams/buses instead of taxis, hire a bike and cycle the city, shop at the local boutique stores rather than the corporate giants situated in prime tourist areas, do some research and guide yourself up the mountain or through the forest or around the city.
+- Do as the locals do – tan topless on the beaches (if appropriate), catch trains/trams/buses instead of taxis, hire a bike and cycle the city, shop at the local boutique stores rather than the corporate giants situated in prime tourist areas, do some research and guide yourself up the mountain or through the forest or around the city.

 They may seem like small things but trust me, they really make a difference.
-Living in Barcelona and travelling Europe with the Stoke Travel crew may have been one heck of a crazy ride but if anything, it made me realise there’s a whole lot more to travelling than just checking each city’s hottest sights off the bucket list.
+Living in Barcelona and travelling Europe with the Stoke Travel team may have been one heck of a crazy ride, but if anything, it made me realise there’s a whole lot more to travelling than checking each city’s hottest sights off the bucket list.

 When it comes down to the crunch, who cares if you never got to climb the eiffel tower or couldn’t afford to go inside the caves in Budapest?
 As long as you soaked up a bit of the culture, tasted a few local treats and made lasting memories, that’s all that really matters.